Check Engine Light On But Car Runs Fine (10 Common Causes)

 When a vacuum leak is present, it is often accompanied by a hissing sound from the engine.
 You can use carb cleaner to detect vacuum leaks in the engine.

-You can watch the below youtube video to diagnose vacuum leaks:
+You can watch the below youtube video to diagnose vacuum leaks for check engine light:

-EGR stands for Exhaust Gas Recirculation.
-The EGR valve is used to reduce emissions by recirculating exhaust gas back into the combustion chamber.
+EGR means Exhaust Gas Recirculation.
+The EGR valve sends some exhaust gases back into the engine.

 How to test?

 Remove the EGR valve and perform a visual inspection to check for any cracks or holes in the housing.
-A cracked or damaged EGR valve will need to be replaced.
+A cracked or damaged EGR valve will need to be replaced to fix check engine light.

 To check if the EGR valve is working correctly, we will now use a hand-operated vacuum pump.